bishophu/akka/akka-docs-dev/rst/scala/http/common/marshalling.rst

 Contrary to what you might initially expect ``Marshaller[A, B]`` is not a plain function ``A => B`` but rather essentially a function ``A => Future[List[Marshalling[B]]]``.
-Let's dissect this rather complicated looking signature piece by piece to understand what marshallers are designed this way.
+Let's dissect this rather complicated looking signature piece by piece to understand why marshallers are designed this way.
 Given an instance of type ``A`` a ``Marshaller[A, B]`` produces:

 1. A ``Future``: This is probably quite clear.
 Marshallers are not required to synchronously produce a result, so instead they return a future, which allows for asynchronicity in the marshalling process.

-2. of ``List``: Rather than only a single target representation for ``A`` marshallers can offer several ones.
+2. of ``List``: Rather than only a single target representation for ``A``, marshallers can offer several ones.
 Which one will be rendered onto the wire in the end is decided by content negotiation.
 For example, the ``ToEntityMarshaller[OrderConfirmation]`` might offer a JSON as well as an XML representation.
 The client can decide through the addition of an ``Accept`` request header which one is preferred.
 If the client doesn't